cloudsolver/aws-sap/atoms/Lambda.md

 ### Summary of Lambda
 AWS Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-You can trigger Lambda from over 200 AWS services and software as a service (SaaS) applications, and only pay for what you use. #AWSService
+You can trigger Lambda from over 200 AWS services and software-as-a-service (SaaS) applications and only pay for what you use. #AWSService

 ### Lambda Details

+- Lambda is not the best fit for a heavily compute-intensive piece of code.
-- Custom Runtime is  supported e.g. Rust.
+- Custom Runtime is supported via layers, e.g., Rust.
 - Init times are usually around 100 ms.
 - Use [[Step Functions]] to orchestrate workflows.
 **Lambda Limits**